 Tesla plans on a release of their first fully-driverless car in 2020.
 Teslas ‘S’ model already has semi-autonomous functionality.
 It uses machine learning and ‘deep learning’ algorithms to assess road conditions, compute lane changes, and see obstacles.

-The news about self-driving cars is good.
-It is unfortunate, however, that an automotive giant, like GM, can find no other way to retask the trained workers and existing facilities to the future of transportation, than to clean house.
+The news about self-driving cars is excellent.
+It is unfortunate, however, that an automotive giant, like GM, can find no other way to retask the trained workers and existing facilities to the future of transportation.

 The good news is that, as the autonomous car industry grows, so too does the autonomous car industries job market.